Hambrook/Nestr/README.md

 ```

 ##Who is it for?
 Nestr is for working with arrays and objects were you aren't always sure of the data.
-It works great with the [Config](https://github.com/Hambrook/Config) class for storing configuration data for other classes or CLI scripts.
+It works great with CLI scripts.
 But it can be used anywhere.

 ##Where are the exceptions?
 Nestr doesn't throw any exceptions, that's the rule.
 Nestr was designed to fail gracefully with default values instead of using exceptions.